Zander618/Co-opper/README.md

 "rails s"

 FOURTH
-Use "npm install" to get the packages for the frontend.
+Use "npm install --prefix client" to get the packages for the frontend.

 FIFTH
 start the frontend client